ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ds18b20/README.md

 ## Installation

+The adapter is currently available in the latest repository.

-The adapter can be installed using the URL `https://github.com/crycode-de/ioBroker.ds18b20.git`.
+Alternatively, it be installed using the URL `https://github.com/crycode-de/ioBroker.ds18b20.git`.

 ## Configuration